secretstartups/handbook/channel-marketing/partner-campaigns/index.html.md

 recalled.

 ### Partner Prospect Status Definitions

+The `Partner Prospect Status` is updated by the partner and identifies the status of the lead as the partner works it though the sales process.

-1. Qualifying:    Indicates the reseller is working on the lead.
+1. **Qualifying**:    Indicates the reseller is working on the lead.
 a. *Note: This status is initially set by the MFG when sharing the prospect.
 It is visible to both the MFG and the reseller.
 The prospect remains in qualifying until updated by the reseller.
-1. Qualified:    Indicates the reseller has engaged the prospect and determined there is a valid opportunity.
+1. **Qualified**:    Indicates the reseller has engaged the prospect and determined there is a valid opportunity.
 The status is automatically updated in SFDC.
-1. Disqualified:    Indicates the reseller has determined the prospect is not a valid opportunity.
+1. **Disqualified**:    Indicates the reseller has determined the prospect is not a valid opportunity.
 The status is automatically updated in SFDC
-1. Converted to DR:    Indicates the reseller has converted the prospect to a deal
+1. **Converted to DR**:    Indicates the reseller has converted the prospect to a deal

 ### Partner SLAs
 (WIP - Future state) Partners have 5 business days to accept a lead once they are assigned the lead in Vartopia.
 After accepting, they then have 10 business days to revise the lead status before the lead is re-routed back to GitLab for follow up.

+# Types of Partner Campaigns
+Each campaign has it's own ROE for lead routing and email practices.
+Follow the [Mural](https://app.mural.co/t/gitlab2474/m/gitlab2474/1637023136930/1fd8a497f2500ef8d7f12920d71595d0c412fa91?sender=awaller1257) to find the type of event and the follow up that results from it.

 ## Partner Only Campaigns - MDF funded
 These campaigns are GitLab funded via MDF, but all leads are passed to the partner.
 We upload these lists into our systems to be able to track pipeline from resulting Deal Registrations in Vartopia.
 You can find Marketo and SFDC Campaign set up [here](/handbook/marketing/channel-marketing/partner-campaigns/#mdf-funded-campaigns).